 The path is fairly uneven, with occasional rock steps and heavily wooded.
 Continue along the bank, pausing to admire Chee Tor on the opposite side.
 Later there is a small crag popular with rock climbers.

-However, we shall continue along the river bank.
-This is the most interesting section of the walk, where the path hugs the bank of the river under an overhanging wall of rock and then, when the pathway runs out, continues on a series of stepping-stones beneath the rockface.
-If the river is in flood these stepping stones are quite often submerged, and the alternatives are to turn back or get your feet wet!
+The next part is the most interesting section of the walk, where the path hugs the bank of the river under an overhanging wall of rock and then, when the pathway runs out, continues on a series of stepping-stones beneath the rockface.
+If the river is in flood (fortunately rare) and the stepping stones could be submerged,